 For those who follow health news, you might be familiar with words like ‘probiotic’, ‘kombucha’ or even hard-to-pronounce bacterial names like bifidobacteria or lactobacillus.
 Gut-related messages are everywhere, both in popular media and in science too.
-With the arrival of so many new supplements, health drinks and advertisements promising to heal all of our health woes (by correcting problems we didn’t realise we had), it can be difficult to understand the real function and importance of the bacteria that populate our guts.
+With the arrival of so many new supplements, health drinks and advertisements promising to heal all of our health woes (by correcting problems we didn’t realise we had), it can be difficult to understand the real function and importance of the microscopic lifeforms that populate our guts.
 Here we provide a back-to-basics introduction on the gut microbiome, and why it is important to your health.

 What is the Gut Microbiome?